General

 Others are more implicit but equally important.
 A premium customer should not experience delays.
 A specific carrier may be preferred for a region due to reliability.
 Certain routes may be avoided due to cost inefficiencies.

-The key insight here is that logistics is not constrained by one or two variables—it is governed by an interconnected system of operational, financial, and compliance-driven rules.
+The key insight is that logistics is not constrained by one or two variables—it is governed by an interconnected system of operational, financial, and compliance-driven rules.
+Ignoring even a small subset of these constraints leads to decisions that look efficient but break down in the real world.

 Why Most Routing Engines Break Down at Scale